Fichtelberg

 Is it wheelchair accessible?

-Accessibility may vary depending on the specific areas you wish to explore; check local resources for detailed information.
+Access may vary depending on the specific trails and facilities.
+It is advisable to check the official website for detailed accessibility information.

 Can I buy tickets online?